Azure/data-api-builder/docs/authentication.md

 }
 ```

-The supported provider are the following:
+The supported providers are the following:

 - [Azure AD](./authentication-azure-ad.md)